ET45/ET45/README.md

 ### Projects

+<b>Clash of Warriors</b><a href='https://github.com/ET45/Clash-of-Warriors'>༼ಥل͟ಥ༽▬ι═════>-════ι▬(•̀_•́ผ)</a>

+Two player fight game to fight with your friend.

+PLAYER 1: W: Jump, A: Left, D: Right, S:Attack,

+PLAYER 2: UpArrow: Jump, LeftArrow: Left, RighArrow: Right, DownArrow:Attack Give it a try and enjoy !!!! <a href='https://clashofwarriors.netlify.app/'>Play</a>

 <b>Jump Game</b><a href='https://github.com/ET45/JumpGame'>⊂(o•ิ▂ ñ*)づ</a>

 Small jumping game I made to be more familiar with Vanilla JavaScript.
 Enjoy!!!! <a href='https://glittery-klepon-901ef2.netlify.app/'>Play</a>